 The Service Monitor and Host Monitor also produce cross-entity aggregates for a number of entities in the system.

 Cross-entity aggregates are produced by considering the metric value of a particular metric across a number of entities of the same type at a particular time.
 For each stream considered, two metrics are produced.
 The first tracks statistics such as the minimum, maximum, average and standard deviation across all considered entities as well as the identities of the entities that had the minimum and maximum values.
 The second tracks the sum of the metric across all considered entities.

 An example of the first type of cross-entity aggregate is the fd_open_across_datanodes metric.
 For an HDFS service this metric contains aggregate statistics on the fd_open metric value for all the DataNodes in the service.
 For a rack this metric contains statistics for all the DataNodes within that rack, and so on.
 An example of the second type of cross-entity aggregate is the total_fd_open_across_datanodes metric.
-For an HDFS service this metric contains the total number of file descriptors open by all the DataNodes in the service.
-For a rack this metric contains the total number of file descriptors open by all the DataNodes within the rack, and so on.
+For a nHDFS service this metric contains the total number of file descriptors open by all the DataNodes within the rack, and so on.
 Note that unlike the first type of cross-entity aggregate, this total type of cross-entity aggregate is a simple timestamp, value pair and not a bundle of statistics.